The Economic Model

 Minimum and Maximum Value Models

-Graphs showing maximum and minimum values are also useful tools used in order to illustrate and make effective economic decisions.
-In terms of showing the maximum output, the total product curve can be used which shows that total output or total product increases with increases in the number of workers.
-Total product then reaches a maximum which is at point Y then starts to fall as more and more employees have to work with the fixed space and capital.
+In terms of showing the maximum output, the total product curve can be used such as in the following graph which shows that total output or total product increases with increases in the number of workers.

 The following graph shows the case of minimum values which is for the case of minimum total average costs.
 As can be seen, as output rises, costs falls, reaches a minimum which is at an output level of 4 units, then starts to rise.